 “It’s okay to exercise the lifestyle that the two of you enjoy, but the moment that one of you doesn’t enjoy it, it’s not okay anymore.”

-It becomes blazingly clear the things that used to work for me will not work for me anymore—not only because of the conversation with Flynn, or how horrible I felt after Butterfly told me that she felt degraded, or even how she couldn’t relax that night after playtime until I showed her tenderness.
-Selfishly, I’m going to have to change because of the conflict that I am feeling at this very moment… because of how uncomfortable I feel with causing Butterfly any discomfort.
+It becomes blazingly clear the things that used to work for me won’t work for me anymore—not only because of the conversation with Flynn, or how horrible I felt after Butterfly told me that she felt degraded, or even how she couldn’t relax that night after playtime until I showed her tenderness.
+Selfishly, I’m going to have to change because of the conflict that I’m feeling at this very moment… because of how uncomfortable I feel with causing Butterfly any discomfort.
 I mentally kick myself for managing to make even a supposedly selfless act all about me.

 “Baby?
 Are you okay?”
 Her sweet voice breaks me from my train of thought and causes warmth to flood my entire body.
 I can only imagine what my facial expression must have been.
 I take her hand and kiss it gently.